ysscott2012/Udemy/Javascript/Understanding the weird parts/README.md

 5. String: a sequence of characters.
 6. Symbol: Used in ES6.

-#### Operators

-A special function that is syntactically (written) differently.
+**Operators**: A special function that is syntactically (written) differently.
 Generally, operators take two parameters and return one result.

-#### Operator Precedence
-Which operator function gets called first.
+**Operator Precedence**: Which operator function gets called first.
 Functions are called in order of precedence.

-#### Associativity
-What order operator functions get called in: left-to-right or right-to-left.
+**Associativity**: What order operator functions get called in: left-to-right or right-to-left.

 In a following code, you can search online about the [operator precedence](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence) order.
 As you can see, `Multiplication (*)` is 14, `Addition (+)` is 13 and `Equal (=)` is 3.
 So multiplication will be called before addition, and equal gets called last.